-Stroke is no friend to women.
 Stroke is the No. 4 cause of death in women and kills more women than men.
-Use this Women and Stroke Infographic to learn more about the unique risk factors women face and ways to lower those risk factors.
 In fact, one in five women has a stroke.
+Use this Women and Stroke Infographic to learn more about the particular risk factors women face and ways to lower them.

 - Pregnancy –The risk of stroke in pregnant women is 21 per 100,000, with the highest stroke risk during the third trimester and post-partum.
 Those with high blood pressure should be treated with medications and monitored closely.